poetapp/documentation/rdd/separate-file-uploads.md

 In the future `author` will be a uri that resolves to a Identity Claim.

 Question: What do we do if a user provides an author as a string?
-Just overwrite it with the data uri?
-Or should we incoporate the provided author string into author data uri?
+Just overwrite it with the data uri and this info is lost?

 ##### archiveUrl & hash